angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 do so, how heavy your metagame is full of mana denial and various other factors when deciding whether to run basics and if so, how many and which ones to run.

-### General Subarchetypes and Nomenculture
+### General Subarchetypes and Nomenclature

 In this section we shall talk about the different flavours of Doomsday lists and the innovations that have been worked on some of them.

-This year saw a lot of nomenculture thrown around for *Turbo Doomsday* and the newly dubbed *Tempo Doomsday* alongside a myriad of others which we shall discuss in a moment however people often get concerned as to what happens when their list doesn't fit into any of these common labels.
+This year saw a lot of nomenclature thrown around for *Turbo Doomsday* and the newly dubbed *Tempo Doomsday* alongside a myriad of others which we shall discuss in a moment however people often get concerned as to what happens when their list doesn't fit into any of these common labels.
 First of all don't worry